Working Daze

-Working Daze is a comic strip written by John Zakour that centers around the working relationships of a group of mostly geeks who work for MMM (which stands for either MicroMacroMedia or MacroMicroMedia), a D list giant, impersonal software/tech company.
+Working Daze is a comic strip written by John Zakour and illustrated by a series of artists (currently Scott Roberts) that centers around the working relationships of a group of mostly geeks who work for MMM (which stands for either MicroMacroMedia or MacroMicroMedia), a D list giant, impersonal software/tech company.

 Publication history

 Working Daze was co-created by Zakour and artist Andre Noel in the late 1990s.
 It began as 2KTOONS and they did a few black and white samples under that name.
 The panels were picked up by intranetjournal.co and were run occasionally under the title Modern Daze.
 Picked up by United Feature Syndicate, it began its full color run under the current title on December 17, 2001.
 Noel left in 2003, and Kyle Miller replaced him starting April 20 of that year, drawing the strip until June 14, 2008.
 Many new characters were introduced during Miller's time on the strip and readership increased.
 Scott Roberts took over on June 16, 2008, and continues to draw it today.
 All three artists delivered different, personal styles to the comic.